 Carpenter Ole Kirk Christiansen was a visionary man and he was soon importing technology to produce injection-moulded plastics, revolutionising manufacturing and setting the course of LEGO for the next century.
 Since 1949, LEGO has been made of plastic and continued developments to these seemingly simple building blocks, have kept LEGO a world-leader in toys.

 In 1968 the doors opened on LEGOLAND® Billund Resort, the theme park built entirely of LEGO.
 Located near Billund Airport, LEGOLAND’s favourite attractions include the mini models of famous buildings and sites from around the world.
 LEGOLAND has itself spread across the world and you can now visit LEGOLANDs in Europe, North America, Asia and the Middle East.
-But the original at LEGO’s home still draws millions of visitors each year.
+But the original LEGOLAND at LEGO’s home in Denmark still draws millions of visitors each year.

 Disclaimer: LEGO® is a trademark of the LEGO® Group of companies which does not sponsor, authorize or endorse this site.